NicolasLagaillardie/mpst_rust_github/README.md

 type CtoB<N> = Recv<N, End>;
 ```

-Add the **queues**, which give the correct order of the operations for each participants.
+Add the **queues**, which give the correct order of the operations for each participant.

 ```rust
 /// Queues